Skip to main contentSkip to search

 What are the options for each DSM-IV autism category?

-Asperger’s Disorder maps to DSM-5 ASD Level 1.
-Re-evaluation is usually straightforward.
+Asperger’s Disorder was folded into DSM-5 Autism Spectrum Disorder, but the current support level is an individual clinical judgment.
 Contact the original diagnosing practitioner for a review appointment and updated DSM-5 letter.
 Typical cost: $200–$500.
-This is the fastest and least expensive option.

-Autistic Disorder maps to DSM-5 ASD Level 2 or 3.
-An updated DSM-5 letter from the original practitioner is usually feasible.
+Autistic Disorder was folded into DSM-5 Autism Spectrum Disorder.
+An updated DSM-5 letter from the original practitioner may be feasible.
 Contact the original clinician first.

 What if my child’s diagnosis is more than 10 years old?